 The disclosure comes after LBREPORT.com learned and reported that a man observed by LBPD yelling and screaming after he struck a father walking with his two daughters along 2nd St. at Nieto Ave. on Oct.
 30 in Long Beach's upscale Belmont Shore commercial district was arrested by Long Beach police, prosecuted by the Long Beach City Prosecutor's office (which also charged a second offense struck by the judge), pleaded guilty at his Nov.
-2 arraignment to misdemeanor battery and was sentenced by the court to the maximum for the single misdemeanor offense of 180 days in jail but was released by the L.A.
-County Sheriff's Dept. later the same day.
+1 arraignment to misdemeanor battery and was sentenced by the court to the maximum for the single misdemeanor offense of 180 days in jail but was released by the L.A.
+County Sheriff's Dept. the next day.

 [Scroll down for further.]

 On November 6, LBREPORT.com directed an emailed inquiry to LASD's Public Information Unit, seeking comment(s) or a statement for publication from L.A.
 County Sheriff Jim McDonnell on what happened, how it happened, if actions [outcomes] similar to what happened could happen again, and what measures LASD has in place or will put in place to avoid having this outcome happen again.
 We also invited the Sheriff's comments on longer-term questions of changes (perhaps by the state legislature, or by ballot or by courts) that he believes would help prevent similar outcomes in other cases.